James Smith (murderer)

-James Smith (1936 - 28 November 1962) was the sixth-to-last criminal to be executed in a British prison.
+James Smith (1936 - 28 November 1962) was a British man who was the sixth-to-last criminal to be executed in a British prison.
 He was hanged for the murder of Sarah Isabella Cross in her sweetshop at the corner of Hulme Hall Lane and Iron Street, Miles Platting, Manchester.

 Smith, born in Edinburgh in 1936, had entered the shop on Friday 4 May 1962 and battered 58-year-old Cross to death in order to rob her of around £6 from the till.
 A total of 5 glass screw-top orangeade and cherryade bottles (made by Wild Bros of Heywood) were used to club the victim, each of which shattered to pieces as a result.
 Smith left coins scattered on the shop floor as he made his escape through the rear exit.
 The victim's body was subsequently found lying behind the counter.

 Forensic experts discovered Smith's fingerprint on a door frame which had been painted two days earlier by Cross's husband, a factory worker, and was still slightly tacky.
 Smith's fingerprints were already on file because of a previous conviction.
 As a result, Smith was quickly arrested at his home on Corfe Street, Beswick, by Detective Chief Superintendent Eric Cunningham and Detective Inspector Tommy Butcher.
 The broken glass bottles from the murder scene were sent to the North West Forensic Science Laboratory at Preston, where they were carefully reassembled using a tube of glue.
 Smith's house was searched and microscopic particles of glass (recovered using a modified vacuum cleaner) were found on Smith's clothing and also down the sides of a settee.
 The tiny fragments of glass recovered from Smith's home fitted perfectly into the reassembled bottles from the murder scene.